swzhouu/GCC-2021-Online-Robust-Protocol-Open-Challenge/README.md

 ### \*\*Note\*\*

-Forked from [imaoca/robust](https://github.com/imaoca/robust) this repo was used to code and perform Team05's protocol.
+Forked from [imaoca/robust](https://github.com/imaoca/robust) this repo was used to code and perform Team05's protocol. <br>
 On 23 January 2021 @GCC 2021 Online (https://gcc.ac/gcc_2021/)

 ---